brianbancroft/ttc-clustering/README.md

 # Gather real time clustering

 ## The Low-Down

 Recently, people close to me have observed some clustering issues with the TTC Busses.
 There exist high-demand routes where busses are supposed to arrive within ten minutes.
 However being the periphery of the TTC, and the traffic on this road being particularly bad, the busses have a tendency to cluster instead, leaving service gaps of up to 40-minutes from stories.

 This app is being developed to prove the hypothesis that _"TTC Busses on the 60 route have a tendency to cluster and cause service disruption at a systematic level_".

 I intend the stack to be Node with Express, PostGres with PostGIS.
 Pages to be rendered will be with Vue.
 Mapping to be done with leaflet, for now.

-## My current roadblock
+## My current roadblocks

-Like everything JS, dealing with asynchronity is the largest challenge.
-Right now, I have a path `/test-extract` which needs to render the result of a database query.
-But in order to do that, actions need to be taken as the result of a callback.
+- I'm pretty awful with Pug and CSS.
+I'm currently attempting to get the homepage looking nice.
+- I'm still working with Timed Cron Jobs for Node.
+They aren't all running as intended.

 ## Stages [Project Board](https://github.com/brianbancroft/ttc-clustering/projects/1)

 - [x] Initial disovery with PSQL + PostGIS
-- [x] Basic ORM Integration (in progress)
+- [x] Transfer of PostGIS commands to ORM
 - [x] Geospatial analysis using turf.js
-- [x] Front-end visualization (in progress)
+- [ ] Front-end visualization (in progress)
-- [x] Timed CRON Jobs
+- [ ] Timed CRON Jobs
 - [ ] Fully-featured UI
 - [ ] Server setup and deployment

 ## Disclaimer.

 I'm usually a rails dev, so making this happen will be tricky for me.
 It will be new.
 I'm always happy to get assistance where I can, but I may get cranky based on whatever technical problem I'm trying to solve.

 ## Setup
 _This setup assumes that you understand at least a little about NodeJS, and have NPM and PostGRES 9.4 or later installed._